Four workers dead as housing society wall collapses in Noida | Law-Order

 A portion of a housing society's boundary wall collapsed here on Tuesday morning, killing four construction workers and injuring eight, police said.

-All 12 who had been buried under the rubble at Jal Vayu Vihar in Sector 21 around 10 am were labourers.
+All 12 who had been buried under the rubble while repairing a drain adjoining it at the Jal Vayu Vihar in Sector 21 around 10 am were labourers.
 Multiple JCBs were deployed to clear the debris of the collapsed stretch of the wall that was located adjacent to a drain, officials said as police and fire department personnel swung into action for immediate rescue and relief measures.

 ''A total of 12 labourers were pulled out of the rubble.
 Four of them died while others suffered injuries in the episode,'' Additional Deputy Commissioner of Police (Noida) Ashutosh Dwivedi told PTI.